turingschool/backend-curriculum-site/professional_development/Mod3/Interview_Preparation.md

 * Do some research into your top companies' tech stacks; what do you already know?
 What can you compare to your own learning?
 What do you need to learn more about?
 * Using this [interview prep resource guide](/resources/interview_prep_resources), pick out at least 3 resources you will use to prepare for interviews as well as 3 behavioral questions you could practice.

+**Other Tips:**
+* Create a doc to keep track of technical concepts you're practicing, behavioral answers, and feedback
+* Review:
+  * Your professional story
+  * Feedback you've received
+  * Your projects; Go through your projects to reflect on:
+    * One specific bug
+    * Something that was really hard
+    * Something that was rewarding
+    * Any interesting struggles/insights about the collaboration process
+  * Your Flower Exercise
+  * Your strengths
+  * Your areas of growth
+  * DTR Memos
+  * Retro notes
+  * Eval notes
 ## Check for Understanding
 After you've completed this lesson, submit this [exit ticket](https://forms.gle/1WHVG6iiHX6bkfS97) by **EOD Thursday of Week 4.**